The 12 Hallmarks of Aging in Dogs, Explained

 Energy Support That Doesn’t Mask Discomfort

-Energy in senior dogs is less about “pep” and more about capacity: the ability to take a walk without paying for it later.
-Some owners reach for stimulant-like ingredients, but that can mask discomfort rather than improve resilience.
-A better target is cellular support that aligns with normal aging rather than fighting it.
+Energy in a senior dog is about capacity, not pep—the ability to take a walk without paying for it the next day.
+Stimulant-like ingredients can mask discomfort instead of building resilience, so the better target is cellular support that works with normal aging rather than against it.

-If your dog’s energy drops suddenly, treat that as a veterinary question first.
-Supplements are best used to support a stable baseline—after pain, thyroid issues, anemia, and dental disease have been considered.
-That sequence keeps “energy support” from becoming a distraction.
+If your dog's energy drops suddenly, treat that as a veterinary question first.
+Supplements work best on a stable baseline—after pain, thyroid issues, anemia, and dental disease have been ruled out.
+That order keeps “energy support” from becoming a distraction from something treatable.

 “In senior care, simplicity is not a compromise; it’s a safety feature.”